Skip to main content

 Iterator Index

 The index value for the iterator is a string value supplied by the consumer that is used by Netskope to store the page values.
-This index should be unique by consumer to prevent data consumption challenges.
+This index should be unique by the consumer to prevent data consumption challenges.
 The consumer may use the same index value across multiple endpoints without concern.

 Page Size